elysia090/Lab/docs/IPC.md

 4.4 used: head.wrapping_sub(tail).
 4.5 empty: used == 0.
 4.6 full: used == cap.
-4.7 epoch: a 32-bit counter value stored in doorbell words, used as futex expected values. epoch is a wrapping counter modulo 2^32 (or modulo 2^31 if treated as i32); only equality comparison is relied upon.
+4.7 epoch: the 32-bit bit-pattern stored in doorbell words (AtomicI32).
+Only equality on the 32-bit pattern is relied upon.
 4.8 Fundamental correctness invariant (required)
 4.8.1 Producer MUST NOT advance head such that used would exceed cap.
 4.8.2 Consumer MUST NOT advance tail beyond head (i.e., MUST NOT consume when empty).